helixbass/ad-hok-utils/README.md

   ({name}) => <div>Hello {name}</div>
 )
 ```
-Note the use of the `toObjectKeys()` helper to provide the list of keys/incoming prop names as a "skeleton object" (which makes the
+Note the use of the `toObjectKeys()` helper to provide the list of keys/incoming prop names as a "skeleton object" (which improves the
-Typescript typing stronger than passing an actual array of keys would).
+Typescript typing compared to passing an actual array of keys).
 You certainly don't have to use `toObjectKeys()` and could
 instead manually provide a "skeleton" object literal with the expected keys (eg `{name: undefined}`), but it's discouraged because
 that tends to look like initial context values when it fact it isn't